chennen/hello-patient-interview/README.md

    There is only one user called "Alice" for now.
 1. Thread - a grouping for chat messages from users and bots.
 Could be extended to support different threads for a user, or for multiple users to chat in a single thread.
    There is only one thread (whose `id` is 1) for now.
 1. Chat - represents a single message in a thread.
-If the message came from a bot, the `user_id` column is `NULL`.1.
-Chat - represents a single message in a thread.
 If the message came from a bot, the `user_id` column is `NULL`.

 ## FastAPI Backend